piggydevelopment/nsd-synzcorp-pwa/README.md

 - `npm run build`

 ## This project auto deploy
-Action pipeline is autorun when push to `master` branch.
+Action pipeline is autorun when push to `main` branch.